deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Creating-and-Modifying-a-Power-BI-report-within-Jupyter-Notebook/PART-4-Saving-Publishing-and-creating-a-Dashboard/README.md

 ## DESCRIPTION
 This is **PART 4** of the Project **CREATING AND MODIFYING A POWER BI REPORT USING PYTHON AND POWER BI TOOLS, IN JUPYTER-NOTEBOOK**.
+This will be the final PART of the project.
-In PART-3 we personalized the Power BI report by modifying it's contents.
+In PART 3 we personalized the Power BI report by modifying its contents.
-In this part of the project, we will publish the report to our Power BI Online service and from there we will create an interactive Dashboard to present our findings.
+In this part of the project, we will publish the report to our Power BI Online service, and from there we will create an interactive Dashboard to present our findings.

 ## WHAT TO EXPECT...